prex-aliya/rustycheckers/README.md

 You can move your pieces by giving the continents of the piece you want to move and where you want it to move to.
 For example:

-        RED >>> 3 3 4 4
+        RED >>> 3 c 4 d

 This moves the piece at 3 c to 4 d.

-Now the there's the keyword die, which will kill a singular piece of the opposing sides team.
+Now the there's the keyword kill, which will kill a singular piece of your team.

+        RED >>> kill 1h

 And if you want to quit just type